-Regis University offers you the opportunity to help finance your education through alliances, military benefits, tuition deferments, and sponsored billing.
+Regis University offers you the opportunity to help finance your education through alliances, military benefits and sponsored billing.
 We also offer guidance for international students who may be looking for additional funding.

 You may be eligible to set up a payment plan on an amount you owe Student Accounts.
 There is a $50 set up fee for a monthly payment plan.
 To set up a payment plan: